 - 1. Configure the Testing Station to format a namespace with Type 1 protection. - 2.
+Perform a Write command to SLBA. - 3.
 Configure the NVMe Host to issue a Read command to the controller with bit 0 of the PRCHK field set to 1 and an invalid ILBRT field.
 A random value for EILBERT can be used to ensure that it does not match the least significant four bytes of the SLBA field.